 The tower is closed on Sundays from 10:30 – 12:15 since there is a mass at 11:00.

 Hallgrímur Pétursson is one of Iceland’s most well-known poets.
-He was born at Höfðaströnd in Skagafjörður, N-Iceland in the year 1614 and received education at the famous Bishop residence Hólar in Hjaltadalur.
+He was born at Höfðaströnd in Skagafjörður, N-Iceland in the year 1614 and received his education at the famous Bishop residence at Hólar in Hjaltadalur.

 Guðjón Samúelsson (1887-1950) was the architect of Hallgrímskirkja which was his final and most recognized work, commissioned in 1937.
-Guðjón Samúelsson sought inspiration in the famous Svartifoss waterfall inside Skaftafell National park but when compared one does not have to wonder how.
+Guðjón Samúelsson sought inspiration from the famous Svartifoss waterfall inside Skaftafell National park and when compared you will see it quite clearly!